slutske22/react-leaflet-editable-popup/README.md

 See [another example](https://codesandbox.io/s/editable-popup-redux-example-9u0t2), using react-redux and with a separate component for array-generated markers and popups.

+## Requirements

+** Note: This package is currently compatible with reactleaflet v2.
+I will publish a v3-compatible version shortly.

 ## Installation

 Install via npm: